schm00g/deno-land/README.md

 Deno always dies on uncaught errors.

-Deno uses "ES Modules" and does not support require().
+Deno uses 'ES Modules' and does not support require().
 Third party modules are imported via URLs:
 ```
 import * as log from 'https://deno.land/std@0.137.0/log/mod.ts';
 ```